 Clinical Trials in Acute Unilateral Vestibulopathy?

 Interestingly, a search on clinicaltrials.gov does not come up with many clinical trials in Acute Unilateral Vestibulopathy.
 There are only two clinical trials listed on clinicaltrials.gov and both of these are in Europe.

 - Efficacy of SENS-111 in Patients Suffering From Acute Unilateral Vestibulopathy

 - Acute Unilateral Vestibulopathy and Corticosteroid Treatment

-However, including term “vestibular neuritis” in the search indicates 20 clinical trials in this segment.
-It can be noted that sometimes, vestibular neuritis has been used to indicate Acute Unilateral Vestibulopathy.3
+However, including the term “vestibular neuritis” in the search indicates 20 clinical trials in this segment.
+It can be noted that sometimes, vestibular neuritis has been used to indicate Acute Unilateral Vestibulopathy.

-In European clinical trial register, there were 4 clinical trials found in the search.
-These clinical trials include found in clinicaltrials.gov as well as famous BETAVEST clinical trial.
+In the European clinical trial register, there were 4 clinical trials found in the search.
+These clinical trials include found in clinicaltrials.gov as well as the famous BETAVEST clinical trial.

 BETAVEST clinical trial involved investigations on the effects of betahistine on central compensation in acute unilateral vestibulopathy (betahistine-dihydrochloride, 48 mg thrice a day, vs placebo; the BETAVEST trial), which focuses on postural imbalance, spontaneous nystagmus, and functional impairment.